Examples of Our Projects

-To improve the overall performance, leadership, innovation, productivity, and morale in a corporate aerospace division.
+To improve the overall performance, leadership, innovation, productivity, and morale within part of a corporate aerospace division.

-- Guided strategic planning sessions and helped draft strategic plan, which included a new mission, vision and values as well as 12 strategic implementation plans.
+- Guided strategic planning sessions and helped draft a new strategic plan, which included a new mission, vision, and values as well as twelve strategic implementation plans.

-- Helped design a new organizational structure that included the Extended Management Team, which gave 20-25 middle managers the opportunity for input on strategic and management decisions.
+- Helped design a new organizational structure that included the Extended Management Team, which empowered 20-25 middle managers to weigh in on strategic and management decisions.